rael346/cs4973-robot-lab/README.md

 Team: Ziggy Stardust (Duy Tran, William Cutler, Sam Ji)

 The goal of the robot is to graph a given function using pen and paper in its hand.
+We use an Interbotix WX250s robotic arm https://www.trossenrobotics.com/widowx-250-robot-arm.aspx.

 To run the program, use "python robot_graphing.py [SHAPE]" where SHAPE is either 'sine', 'parabola', or 'heart' to specify the desired function.

+## Video of Robot Arm Drawing Sine Wave

 https://user-images.githubusercontent.com/38445583/207697561-b69bbab9-77f8-4afa-a94e-c3c3fff530fa.mp4